 Perhaps even worse is the kind of editing McDermott favors, simply because of its sheer volume.
 It takes a certain sang-froid, a sainted patience, to trust that all of the writing that has come before and been jettisoned along the way will show up on the page.
 Also, I wonder if she really cuts the pages, or simply hides them someplace for safekeeping?

 But maybe that’s just my own conservationist nature rearing its head.
 I can’t imagine throwing away that volume of work.
 Maybe I should entertain it.
 Maybe I am settling for good enough when if I were braver, my work could be better.
-I could be like Alice.subscribe to Ploughshares?
+I could be like Alice.Might we be so bold as to suggest that you subscribe to Ploughshares?